khanshariquem/House-Realter-System/README.md

 12. They can also select to switch role from realtor to hunter from the edt profile page.

 **Hunter:**
-1. Hunter have option for the signup.
+1. Hunter has option for the signup.
 2. Inside signup, they can choose the role they want to have.
 3. After login, they are viewed list of 3 pages: List all companies, List all houses , Search for a house and list all the interest list for the user.
 4. Inside “List All Houses”, they can view all houses and their information.